Sent:

 in cruising circles for being a free anchorage, which allowed fairly easy

-access to both Malaysia and Singapore Motoring
+access to both Malaysia and Singapore

 Francois-Style, in this photo I was trying to capture